Scuba Certification Cost

 Your scuba certification costs are broken up into 3 sections; your educational material, your in-water training & your certification fees from the certifying agency (not the dive shop).
 There are lots of factors that go into the fees but (usually) these fees pay for the pools, the rental gear, the tanks, the instructor, the learning material & the certifications themselves.

-When you add all of this together, you end up anywhere from $500 - $900 (or more) for your certification costs.
-A big factor is the instructor as while learning to dive is pretty easy, it's not exactly a quick process.
+When you add all of this together, you end up anywhere from $500 – $900 (or more) for your certification costs.
+A big factor is the instructor fees as while learning to dive is pretty easy, it’s not exactly a quick process.
 You can expect to spend anywhere from 16-20 hours with the instructor.
 Most instructors love diving but they also love getting paid.
-Learn more about our scuba certification and cost here.
+Click here to learn about our open water scuba certification and cost.

 Renting Scuba Gear